cf73/idisaved2/content/collections/pages/contemplative-design.md

         text: 'Design as contemplative practice'
       -
         type: text
+        text: "\_means to "
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'practice design via the gateway to consciousness' -
+        type: text
+        text: '.
+In short, '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'contemplation involves paying attention'
+      -
+        type: text
+        text: ', and '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'attention nurtures the capacity for insight' -
+        type: text
-        text: "\_means to practice design via the gateway to consciousness.
-In short, contemplation involves paying attention, and attention nurtures the capacity for insight into the actions taken.
-This is only accomplished by means of the simultaneous act of the introspective and extrospective, an awareness of oneself and the activity involved.
-This means a practice of attention to give thought its right place."
+        text: ' into the actions taken.
+This is only accomplished by means of the simultaneous act of the ' -
+        type: text
+        marks:
+          -
+            type: bold
+        text: introspective
+      -
+        type: text
+        text: ' and '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: extrospective
+      -
+        type: text
+        text: ', an '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'awareness of oneself'
+      -
+        type: text
+        text: ' and the activity involved. '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'This means a practice of attention to give thought its right place.'
   -
     type: paragraph
     content: